 No discussion of social media would be complete without a least touching on the fact that it is called social for a reason.
 78% of the NYT survey respondents indicated that they shared information to stay in contact with people who they otherwise might lose track of, or who would slip out of their lives.

-To see this principle in action, one need look no further than Facebook.
+To see this principle in action, one needs to look no further than Facebook.
 Individuals often add people to their friends lists who, under normal circumstances, they wouldn’t consider much more than casual acquaintances.
-People will often maintain Facebook friendship long after moving away from a region, staying in touch with those they can no longer simply see face-to-face in a casual setting.
-By sharing things that will potentially get these friends engaged, people can keep those friends’ attention and feeling of friendship long after they stop seeing them on a regular basis.
+People will often maintain Facebook friendships long after moving away from a region, staying in touch with those they can no longer simply see face-to-face in a casual setting.
+By sharing things that will potentially get these friends engaged, people can keep friends’ attention and feelings of friendship long after they stop seeing each other on a regular basis.

-Although this doesn’t have as many direction applications for marketers are some of the other impulses, it can serve as an important reminder that each customer’s reach is just a little bigger than markets might expect.
-These connections can, in turn, bring a message into an unexpected segment of the population.
+Although this doesn’t have as much direct application for marketers, it can serve as an important reminder that each customer’s reach is just a little bigger than markets might expect.
+These connections can, in turn, bring a message to an unexpected segment of the population.
 Every share matters, and the ones that matter most might not be the ones that look like they would on paper.

 For 68% of respondents, sharing is about showing other people what they care about and who they are, whether it’s to their followers, their friends, or the world at large.
 Sharing content becomes a performative act—one in which the primary focus is self-description.
-“This is me,” the sharer says as he or she reblogs a set of clips from Captain America.
-“This is me,” the sharer says as he or she retweets a comment from an infamous politician regarding the economy.
+“This is me,” the sharer says as they re-post a set of clips from Captain America.
+“This is me,” the sharer says as they retweet a comment from an infamous politician regarding the economy.
 For these social media consumers, the goal is first and foremost self-definition.

-This core of sharing is particularly attractive for creative outlets like Tumblr and Pinterest, as well as on platforms like Twitter and Vine that be engaged with an almost steam-of-consciousness manner.
+This core of sharing is particularly attractive for creative outlets like Instagram and Pinterest, as well as on platforms like Twitter and TikTok.
 People with the creativity to generate art and fiction often use social media this way, showing off the things they value through their work.
 Even easier, however, is offering one’s own thoughts on current issues or products through a tweet.
-Something as simple as “I like Starbucks” can fulfil that urge to say, “Hey—this is what I’m about.”
+Something as simple as “I like Starbucks” can fulfill that urge to say, “Hey—this is what I’m about.”

 The least common motivator of the core set, entertainment and product passion motivates about 49% of shares according to the NYT study.
 People share information on the brands, products, and activities they enjoy either to get more friends to enjoy the same things, or to affirm a specific identity among friends who they already know care about the same things.

-We have discussed the importance of positivity in business from many angles, but it always bears nothing in these discussions that in social settings, things that bleed shouldn’t lead.
-While outrage on the Internet can keep people engaged in modest doses, negativity is exhausting.
-Some of it, of course, is that people are often just looking to have a good time on social media, but the true reason for the rapid spread of positivity through social networks has to do with socialness, at least according to one researcher.
+While outrage on the Internet can keep people engaged in modest doses, negativity is exhausting; positivity on the other hand, positivity will always be uplifting and entertaining.
+People are often just looking to have a good time on social media, but the reason for the rapid spread of positivity through social networks has to do with the social presence one wants to promote, at least according to one researcher.

-A social psychologist at the University of Pennsylvania, Dr. Jonah Berger, argues that bad news and shocking situations work for broadcast media, where eyes are only on the goal.
-But social works different.
+A social psychologist at the University of Pennsylvania, Dr. Jonah Berger, argues that bad news and shocking situations work for broadcast media, but social media works differently.
 He says that in social media, the reaction is what matters more than anything else.
-Those using social media don’t want their friends to see them as depressing or angry or tedious, and accordingly, the things they tend to share are happier and lighter.
+Those using social media don’t want their friends to see them as depressing, angry, or tedious, and accordingly, the things they tend to share are happier and lighter.

 By looking at the share rates of various articles on the New York Times website and controlling for factors like page positioning and article size, Dr. Berger and his colleagues discovered that the most popular articles had a few traits in common.
-More often than not, the articles saw proportionally higher share rates inspired excitement, laughter, or awe.
+Often, the articles saw proportionally higher share rates when they inspired excitement, laughter, or awe in readers.
 Topics like science or feel-good stories about New York City earned significantly more attention than deaths or catastrophes.